47 Best Things to Do in Miami, Florida (in 2023)

 Right next door is Bayfront Marketplace, a massive outdoor shopping complex.
 Shops are geared towards tourists with many selling Miami-branded souvenirs for your loved ones back home.
 The connected marina offers daily boat tours of the Miami waterways.

-Escape the Crowds at South Pointe Park
+South Pointe Park

 📍 Google Maps | Phone: 305-673-7730 | Website | Hours: Open 24 Hours | Entrance: Cost of parking on a nearby street

-During peak season, South Beach can get incredibly crowded and the party atmosphere can be overwhelming.
-If you’d like to enjoy the beautiful shores without the crowds, head over to South Pointe Park in Miami Beach.
+Head over to South Pointe Park in Miami Beach if you’d like to enjoy the beautiful shores without the crowds.
 It’s a local’s secret, so keep it on the down-low.

 🌴 Want More Beaches Around Miami?
 South Beach included, here are a few other stunning beaches in South Florida to consider visiting while staying in Miami.